PeekAndPoke/ultra/kontainer/docs/ultra::docs/index.md

 Sometimes pure constructor injection is not enough.

 For example when you have a service class expecting constructor parameters that are not known to the kontainer.

-Factory methods are available for singletons, dynamics and prototypes from zero up to seven parameters.
+Factory methods are available for singletons, dynamics and prototypes from zero up to ten parameters.

-**NOTICE:** There is one quirk!
-The factory methods with zero parameters are:
-- singleton0 { ... }
-- prototype0 { ... }
-- dynamic0 { ... }

 (see the full [example](../../src/examples/injecting_services/FactoryMethodInjectionExample.kt))